tomk79/PxFW-1.x/htdocs/_PX/_sys/publish/readme.txt

-This directory is for outputting static HTML files.
+This directory is for saving cache and data files.